 In this context the Council of Europe has adopted specific recommendations on education [Rec.
 (2000)4], on employment [Rec.
 (2001)17], on the movement and encampment of Travellers [Rec.
 (2004)14], on housing [Rec.
-(2005)4] and more recently on access to health care [Rec.
+(2005)4] and on access to health care [Rec.
 (2006)10].
-All these recommendations will be incorporated into a single recommendation on policies for Roma and Travellers under preparation.
-The recommendation will serve as a model strategy for member states to follow in policy-making on Roma or Travellers and monitoring implementation, as well as a reference document for other international organisations working on the same issues.
+In 2007 the MG-S-ROM has undertaken an update of recommendations (2000)4 and (2001)17 in co-operation with other relevant committees of the Council of Europe.
+All these recommendations will be appended to a recommendation on policies for Roma and/or Travellers which was finalised by the MG-S-ROM in May 2007 and which should be adopted by the Committee of Ministers by the end of the year.
+The recommendation will serve as a model strategy for member states to follow in policy-making on Roma and/or Travellers and monitoring implementation, as well as a reference document for other international organisations working in this area.